pravinchandankhede/agenticai/src/model-context-protocol-demo/ReadMe.md

 *Note*: For simplicity the banking service implements a in memory list of names and amount.

 ## Banking MCP Server
 This is a MCP server exposed for the banking service.
-It demostrates how to implement a MCP server for you organizations APIs.
+It demonstrates how to implement a MCP server for your organizations APIs.
+This project how you can build a MCP server around your APIs and then expose them using a ASP.NET Core runtime making it available over a endpoint.
+This endpoint can then be utilized by a client to list down all the tools available with MCP server.